 Are There Any Exclusions?

-As with most insurance, Income Protection has a few standard exclusions that apply to everyone.
-For example, most policies don’t pay out for an illness or injury sustained:
+As with most insurance policies, Income Protection for doctors has a few standard exclusions that apply to everyone.
+Most policies don’t pay out for an illness or injury sustained:

 - In pursuit of criminal activity